 Take the time to schedule your vehicle in with your mobility service department and have all your mobility equipment and conversions inspected and serviced before the snow is upon us.
 The tracks and drain holes should be cleaned, all hinges and rollers inspected and lubricated, kneel systems inspected, chains lubed, and ramp and door adjustments inspected.

 Taking the time to have your vehicle inspected and prepared for winter driving will help give you peace of mind when the snow flies!
 Our trained technicians are available to assist you in your preparations and are just a phone call away.
-Visit our website to find your nearest location or to see the service options we provide.
+Call or visit your nearest location for current service offers, or visit our website to learn about the service options we provide.